Advantage gambling: Sports and horse betting

 Sports and horse betting can be beaten by placing arbitrage bets, which involve placing bets at different bookmakers who are offering different lines (odds).
 Many online sports books now offer bonuses like free bets or free money.
 These bonuses usually come with a stipulation that the bettor place a certain number of bets.
 For example, a site may offer a bettor $50 free if they deposit $100 and place a total of $1000 in bets.
 These can reduce the vig taken by the house or even offer the bettor a small advantage.

 Another form of advantage can be found by betting the "middle" on a sports event.
 This situation occurs when two bookmakers are offering different lines on the same event, or if a bettor has placed a bet and the bookmaker changes the line.
 The bettor simply takes the most favorable lines at each bookmaker, and if the result of the contest is between the numbers, or in the "middle", then the bettor wins both bets.

 For example, Bookmaker A lists the Jets to be a 4-point favorite over the Bills.
 Bookmaker B has the Jets as just a 2-point favorite.
 The advantage player may bet the Bills +4 with Book A and then the Jets -2 with Book B. If the Jets win by 3, the advantage player collects on both bets.
 If the Jets win by either 2 or 4, the advantage player collects on one winning bet and the other "push."
 And if the Jets win or lose by any other total, the two bets cancel out, leaving the advantage player to pay only the vigorish on the bets.
 Given typical 10-cent lines, a middle need only win 1 time in 21 to break even, which is a realistic goal – the middle is always a plausible result since it is based on the actual strength of the teams.
 Middling is an example of line arbitrage.

 Special offers

-Using special offers provided by bookmakers it is possible for a skilled bettor to put the odds in their favour.
-Special offers may include; cashback on specific events, enhanced odds and comp points.
-To profit from these specials, a skilled bettor will use betting, laying and dutching to create their own book on an event that may not guarantee profit but will still put the odds in their favour instead of the bookmaker(s) involved.
+Using special offers provided by bookmakers it is possible for a skilled bettor to put the odds in their favor.
+Special offers may include cashback on specific events, enhanced odds and comp points.
+To profit from these specials, a skilled bettor will use betting, laying and dutching to create their own book on an event that may not guarantee profit but will still put the odds in their favor instead of the bookmaker(s) involved.
 Sign up bonuses are also classed as special offers and can be used in a similar way to lock in a profit regardless of the result using the principles of matched betting.